-The affiliation of WUR promotors and co-promotors consists of their basic organisational unit (chair group or business unit) plus Wageningen University & Research as main affiliation.

-The other members (the opponents) are listed with their main affiliation.
+The affiliation of WUR promotors and co-promotors consists of position (for chair holders "professor of", for personal professors "professor in", and for special professors "special professor in), their basic organisational unit (chair group or business unit) plus Wageningen University & Research as main affiliation.
+The other members (the opponents) are listed with their main affiliations.
 Affiliations outside the Netherlands must also include the name of the country.